stickypages/automatewoo-sendinblue/README.md

 # AutomateWoo SendInBlue Add-on

-This plugin is an addon for [AutomateWoo](https://automatewoo.com).
+This WordPress plugin is an addon for [AutomateWoo](https://automatewoo.com).
 The purpose of this add-on is to add an integration with SendInBlue to AutomateWoo.

 ## Installation